niallquirke/TradSessions.ie/README.md

 **Non-tech: A platform to find, share and review Irish traditional music sessions.**

-**Tech: A completely serverless, infrastructure-as-code, web application with enterprise standard infrastructure, management and deployment capable of scaling to millions of users and hundreds of developers while maintaining exceptional cost effectiveness.**
+**Tech: A completely serverless, infrastructure-as-code, web application with enterprise standard infrastructure, management and deployment capable of scaling to millions of users and hundreds of developers while maintaining exceptional cost effectiveness and security.**

 ## Frontend